-EXHIBIT 2E CONTRACTOR FURNISHED FIREARMS AND AMMUNITION
+CONTRACTOR FURNISHED FIREARMS AND AMMUNITION

-The contractor will provide all security guards, including part-time and reserve guards with one (1) pistol each meeting the following requirements:
+The contractor will provide all security guards, including part-time and reserve guards with one (1) 9mm semi-automatic pistol each meeting the following requirements:

-The overall size shall not exceed 7.5" long, 5.5" high, and 1.5" wide and weigh no more then 30 oz. excluding the magazine.
-The magazine shall hold a minimum of 10 rounds and not more then 13.
+The overall size shall not exceed 7.7" long, 5.5" high, and 1.5" wide and weigh no more than 34 oz. including the magazine.
+The magazine shall hold a minimum of ten (10) 9mm rounds and not more than fifteen (15) 9mm rounds.
 The pistol must be able to be fired without a magazine inserted into the weapon.
 The magazine must fall free (unloaded) when the magazine catch is activated.
-The double action trigger pull must not weigh more than 14 pounds and not less than 9 pounds.
+The double action trigger pull must not weigh more than 11 pounds and not less than 9 pounds.
 The single action trigger pull must not weigh more than 6 pounds and not less than 3.5 pounds.